 BC3.5.1 Capability

 Each Genset (except those owned and/or operated by GB Generators and comprising of Power Park Modules in a Power Station with a Registered Capacity less than 50MW and those owned and/or operated by GB Generators and comprising of Power Park Modules in Scotland with a Completion Date before 1 July 2004) and each DC Converter at a DC Converter Station and HVDC System must at all times have the capability to operate automatically so as to provide response to changes in Frequency in accordance with the requirements of CC.6.3.7 or ECC.6.3.7 (as applicable) in order to contribute to containing and correcting the System Frequency within the statutory requirements of Frequency control.
-For DC Converters at DC Converter Stations and HVDC Systems, BC3.1.3 also applies In addition each Genset (and each DC Converter at a DC Converter Station and HVDC System) must at all times have the capability to operate in a Limited Frequency Sensitive Mode.
+For DC Converters at DC Converter Stations and HVDC Systems, BC3.1.3 also applies.
+In addition, each Genset (and each DC Converter at a DC Converter Station and HVDC System) must at all times have the capability to operate in a Limited Frequency Sensitive Mode.

 BC3.5.2 Limited Frequency Sensitive Mode